London Buses route 19: In popular culture

 Kate Millett writes in the first chapter 'Fugue state' in Flying (1974) of her journey through Chelsea and Soho riding in the top of the No. 19 bus, with two other mentions of it in the book;

 "A cab to Victoria and then the bus, red and ominous as a city sandwich even though it’s for the airport.
 Riding upstairs I can smoke.
 There is someone on this bus who threatens me.
 We go through Chelsea.
 Lovely English houses, neat as springtime, flowers.
 Mssed it.
 Missed everything.
 Here five weeks, never went anywhere.
 Only the number 19 bus to Cambridge Circus past Soho porn houses, girl’s gray breast great calling from photo behind glass, fellow in a booth selling tickets.
 And the bookshops..."

 The 1978 Dire Straits song Wild West End (about the London area of the same name) contains the line "And my conductress on the number 19...".
 The route is also referenced in the first line of Rudie Can't Fail by The Clash.

+In the 1992 T.V. film "Mrs 'Arris goes to Paris", starring Angela Lansbury Omar Sharif and Diana Rigg, the number 19 bus is seen regularly as Mrs. Ada Harris's local service which she takes to work.
+The destination is shown as Victoria Station.

 In November 2007, the route was featured in Vogue as "one of the 14 most stylish locations in Britain" The opening pages of Linda Grant's novel The Dark Circle (published in 2016) describe the hero, Lenny, riding on a 19 bus from Finsbury Park to Cambridge Circus in 1949.
 Along with the British Museum cafe and the bandstand in Battersea Park, the number 19 bus is one of the covert meeting places for the main characters in Good Omens.

 Mention of the bus introduces the hero in one of John Gardner's Detective Sergeant Suzie Mountford novels The streets of town (2003);

 "Another three minutes or so and Woman Detective Sergeant Suzie Mountford would not have been able to see Porky Pine from the top of her Number 19 bus as it came blustering down from Cambridge Circus as the day turned dark."

 A bomb explosion on a number 19 bus, just outside Fortnum & Mason in Piccadilly, is the first of the terrorist acts depicted in the 2021 novel State of Terror by Hillary Rodham Clinton and Louise Penny.